AdaCore/spark2014/docs/ug/en/source/spark_libraries.rst

 * ``SPARK.Containers.Formal.Unbounded_Hashed_Maps``
 * ``SPARK.Containers.Formal.Unbounded_Ordered_Maps``

-Lists, sets and maps can only be used with definite objects (objects for which the compiler can compute the size in memory, hence not ``String`` nor ``T'Class``).
-However, the unbounded containers can be used with indefinite objects.
+Bounded definite formal containers can only contain definite objects (objects for which the compiler can compute the size in memory, hence not ``String`` nor ``T'Class``).
+They do not use dynamic allocation.
+In particular, they cannot grow beyond the bound defined at object creation.

-Lists, sets, maps, and definite vectors are always bounded and do not use dynamic allocation.
-The Unbounded containers are always unbounded and indefinite.
-They use dynamic allocation to expand their internal block of memory.
+Unbounded indefinite formal containers can contain indefinite objects.
+They use dynamic allocation both to allocate memory for their elements, and to expand their internal block of memory when it is full.

 .. note::

-    The size of bounded containers is not set using a descriminent, it is implicitly set to it max value.
+    The capacity of unbounded containers is not set using a discriminant.
+Instead, it is implicitly set to it maximum value.
 All the required memory is not reserved at declaration.
-As all the formal containers are internally indexed by ``Count_Type``, their max size is ``Count_Type'Last``.
+As all the formal containers are internally indexed by ``Count_Type``, their maximum size is ``Count_Type'Last``.

 Modified API of Formal Containers
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^